arthurbolsoni/Purple-adblock/README.md

 3. Click on `Load Temporary Add-on...` and select the `manifest.json` file from the extension folder.
 4. Done!
 The extension is now installed.

 The extension will be removed when you close the browser.
-To install it permanently, you should download it from the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/purpleadblock/) or using the zip asigned in the release page.
+To install it permanently, you should download it from the [Firefox Add-ons page](https://addons.mozilla.org/firefox/addon/purpleadblock/).

 ### Chrome